Nizaro/fpga2C/notes/PCB.md

 - [x] The physical length of each trace between the transmitter outputs and the connector should be matched to within 5 mm of each other to reduce data skew.
 - [x] Isolate LVDS signals from TTL signals to reduce crosstalk (preferably on different layers).
 - [x] Separate LVDS ground and supply planes.
-- [ ] Always use high-impedance, low-capacitance scope probes with a wide bandwidth scope.
 - [x] Keep stub lengths as short as possible.
 - [x] Multiple vias should be used to connect to power and ground planes.

 ## Calculs